Procurement

 Contracts

-Louisville Metro Government’s default terms for competitively-bid contracts are for one year with a maximum of four (4) one-year renewals for a total of five (5) years.
+Louisville Metro Government’s default terms for renewable contracts are for one year with a maximum of four (4) one-year renewals for a total of five (5) years.
 Highlighted contracts on this list will reach their five year expiration.

 Request for Proposal (RFP) - A competitive negotiation procurement method for obtaining goods, services, and construction in which discussion and negotiations may be conducted with responsible proposers who submit responsive proposals.
 The process concludes with the award of a contract to the proposer whose offer is in the best interest Louisville Metro Government.